 The maximum altitude for an RPAS is now 400 feet Above Ground Level – AGL – (up from 300 feet).
 Further, if within 200 feet of an obstruction or a building, you can go up to 100 feet above the top.

 Pilots for basic operations need to be at least 14 years old and hold a “Pilot Certificate – Small Remotely Piloted Aircraft (VLOS) – Basic Operations” (or under the supervision a pilot certificate holder).
-The pilot certificate can be obtained by passing the basic exam on the DMP ($10).
+The pilot certificate can be obtained by taking the basic exam (35 questions with a 65% pass) on the DMP ($10).
 There is also a recency requirement.
 Pilots must, at least, complete a Transport Canada-endorsed self-paced study program every 24 months.

 Advanced operations require an advanced RPAS and there are three flavours of advanced RPAS: